jacobjake1/NASAMarsRoverImagesAPIApp/README.md

 The following EXTRA features are implemented:

-- [x] List anything else that you added to improve the app!
-- [x] I added hundrends of images you can scroll through, would be the entire gallery they have, but reaches API limit request
+- [x] I added hundrends of images you can scroll through, would be the entire gallery they have, but reaches API limit request (need to change via UI)

 ## API Choice